 There may be optional custom columns in addition to the standard columns specified.
 Custom column names have a single character prefix which denotes their type, followed by an underscore (

 _) and the name of the custom column.
-Custom columns may be empty.
-However, if they contain data with the wrong type, the file will not validate.
+Custom columns may not be empty and may not contain data with the wrong type, otherwise the file will not validate.

 |Column Name Pattern||Type||Example Column Name|